balena-io/docs/pages/learn/accounts/idp-setup/google-workspace-saml-setup.md

 ---
 title: Configure a SAML app for Google Workspace
-excerpt: prepare your Google Workspace oranization to integrate with balenaCloud
+excerpt: prepare your Google Workspace organization to integrate with balenaCloud
 ---

 # Google Workspace SAML